NAVETRA™ · OIaR Simulation

 The Question for Every Alliance, Group, and Multi-Entity Board

-Governance is not the trust you place in a CEO who has performed.
-It is the architecture that would catch a problem if the trust turned out to be misplaced.
+Governance is not the trust you place in a high-performing leader.
+It is the architecture that would still work if that trust turned out to be misplaced.

 Sources & References